The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 Allow at least 2 hours to see the site, more if you’re interested in a guided tour.
 Also, leave plenty of time to see the Archaeological Museum in Heraklion.

-Most of the palace is exposed to the sun and there’s no shade.
+Most of the palace is exposed to the sun and has no shade.
 Bear in mind that Crete is very hot and sunny in Summer.
 Bring a hat, water, and sunscreen.
 If you forget, these three items are sold in different shops and kiosks outside the entrance.
-Sunglasses are a good idea too.
+Sunglasses are a good idea, too.

 Don’t forget your camera.
 It’s possible to take pictures, but tripods or large pieces of professional equipment are not allowed without previous written consent.

 Guided tours are available on the site from €10 per person.
-I experienced a guided tour last August and it was the most disappointing experience!
+I experienced a guided tour last August, which was the most disappointing experience!
 However, I believe that with a tour booked in advance, things might be more enjoyable.
 You’ll only visit Knossos once –don’t go with the wrong tour guide!

 Our guide kept talking about King Minos and Queen Pasiphae as if they had actually existed.
-I didn’t really enjoy the guided visit, but if you have no idea about the Minoan civilization, it can be a good starting point.
+I didn’t enjoy the guided visit, but it can be a good starting point if you do not know about the Minoan civilization.

 Guides for different languages are available at the entrance, although they’re usually quite unfriendly.
 Maybe it’s an endemic problem in Crete because I’ve never found a smiling licensed guide in my life in Crete!

-Guided tours are available on the site from 10 € per person.
-I experienced a guided tour last August and it was the most disappointing experience!
+Guided tours are available on the site at a cost of 10 € per person.
+I went on a guided tour last August, and it was the most disappointing experience!

 Our guide kept talking of King Minos and Queen Pasiphae as if they really existed.

-I didn’t really enjoy the guided visit, but it’s also true that if you have no idea about the Minoan civilization, it can be a good starting point.
+I didn’t really enjoy the guided visit, but it’s also true that it can be a good starting point if you have no idea about the Minoan civilization.

 Guides for different languages are available at the entrance (they’re usually quite unfriendly, maybe it’s a problem with the category in Crete, never found a smiling licensed guide in my life in Crete!